 |Leica M Typ 262« »||Y||-||-||-||-||-||2.0||-||-||-||Leica M Typ 262|

 |Nikon D850« »||Y||stereo||mono||Y||Y||mini||3.0||Y||Y||Y||Nikon D850|

 |Nikon D800E« »||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Nikon D800E|

 It is notable that the 5D Mark IV has a microphone port, which is missing on the M Typ 240.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the M Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 5D Mark IV vs Leica M Typ 240

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Leica M Typ 240 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.